TetroVolt/gonn/README.md

 My goal was **NOT** to not build a performant production ready GO ML framework.

 This was written just for fun and to sanity check my understanding of basic Neural Networks, backpropagation, and optimizer algorithms.

+And to learn the basics about Go error handling, modules, and unit tests.

 ## Milestones